MikeHardIce/strigui/README.md

 (gui/window 600 600)
 ```

-Basic widgets like button, input and label can be created via
+Basic widgets like buttons, input boxes and labels can be created via

 ```
 (gui/label "welcome" "Welcome to Strigui" {:x 190 :y 100